helsouri/Use-of-LaTex/README.md

 Attached is a pdf file to simply display my ability in the use of Latex along with the tex file </br>
 **Use of latex was completely optional**

-As well as the entire zip file(please use this for proper functionality of tex file as it needs the images)
+As well as a template zip file(please use this for proper functionality of tex file as it needs the images)